h-elsner/SRTtoKML/README.md

 # SRTtoKML
-Select a subtitle file with telemetry data from DJI Mini 3 and convert it to a KML file to use it on GoogleEarth.
+Select a subtitle file with telemetry data from DJI drone and convert it to a KML file to use it on GoogleEarth.

 ![Screenshot](Screenshot.png)